Rachel Maddow: The Rachel Maddow Show

 Maddow has stated that her show's mission is to "[i]ncrease the amount of useful information in the world".
 She said her rule for covering the Trump administration is: "Don't pay attention to what they say, focus on what they do ... because it's easier to cover a fast-moving story when you're not distracted by whatever the White House denials are."

 Maddow often begins a broadcast with a lengthy story, sometimes longer than 20 minutes, which she has referred to on-air as the "A-block."
 This often begins with film clips and other media from events in past years or decades which she eventually connects with the news of the day.
 About this process, she has said: "The thing that defines whether or not you're good at this work is whether you have something to say when it's time to say something.
 Because you're going to have to say something when that light goes on ...
 I want to have something to say that people don't already know every single night, every single segment, and that makes it hard to get the process right because that's the only thing I care about."

 Maddow was an outspoken advocate of vaccination during the COVID-19 pandemic, especially during 2021.
 She encouraged people to get vaccinated, for the benefit of themselves and others.
+She stated that COVID-19 vaccines “work well enough that the virus stops with every vaccinated person”, although CDC leaders later clarified that COVID-19 vaccines mainly reduced severe illness and death, not infection or transmission, especially as new variants appeared.

 Maddow took a hiatus from her show from February to April 2022 to coincide with production on the film adaptation of Bag Man.
 As of May 2022, her show has moved to a weekly broadcast on Mondays.

 On January 13, 2025, MSNBC announced that Maddow would temporarily return to hosting her show five-nights a week to cover the first 100 days of Donald Trump's second presidency.
 Maddow returned to hosting on Mondays only again beginning on May 5, 2025.